 where a, b, c, d, e, f are (positive in this example) constants.
 This is a second order system which is autonomous (time does not appear explicitly).
-The system lives in a state space or phase $space(r, s) \in [0, \infty) \times [0, \infty)$.
-We regard r, s as continuous functions of time: some people call this a flow (as opposed to a map where numbers vary discontinuously - which might be better for this example!)
+The system lives in the state space or phase space $(r, s) \in [0, \infty) \times [0, \infty)$.
+We regard r, s as continuous functions of time and the dynamical system is said to describe a flow in the state space, which takes a point describing the configuration at one time to that describing it at a later time.
+The solutions follow curves in the phase space called trajectories.

 Typical analysis looks at fixed points.
-These are at (r,s) = (0,0), (r,s) = (0,d/f), (r,s) = (a/b,0) and a solution with $r,s \neq 0$ as long as $bf \neq ce$.
+These are at (r, s) = (0, 0), (r, s) = (0, d/f), (r, s) = (a/b, 0) and a solution with $r, s \neq 0$ as long as $bf \neq ce$.
 Assuming, as can be proved, that at long times the solution tends to one of these, we can look at local approximations near the fixed points.
-Near (0,d/f), write u=s-d/f, then approximately $\dot{r}=r(a-cd/f)$, $\dot{u}=-du-der/f$, so the solution tends to this point (r=u=0) if s< d/f (so this fixed point is stable), but not otherwise.
-The concept of stability if more involved than naive ideas would suggest and so we will be investigating the nature of stability.
-In fact there are three different phase portraits depending on the parameters.
-The solutions follow lines in the phase space called trajectories.
-We use $bifurcation\ theory\ to\ study\ the\ change\ in\ stability\ as\ parameters\ are\ varied$.
+Near (0, d/f), write u = s - d/f, then approximately $\dot{r} = r(a - cd/f)$, $\dot{u} = -du - der/f$, so the solution tends to this point (r = u = 0) if a/c < d/f (so this fixed point is stable), but not otherwise.
+The concept of stability is more involved than naive ideas would suggest and so we will be considering the nature of stability.
+We use bifurcation theory to study the change in stability as parameters are varied.
+As the stability of fixed points changes the nature of the phase portraits, i.e. patterns of solution curves or trajectories, changes.
+For the Lotka-Volterra system there are three distinct phase portraits possible, depending on the parameters.
+(Showing this is left as an exercise.)